-- Take frequent breaks from the games and look away from the screen every once in a while.
-Do not close and open eyes while looking at the screen – blinking may facilitate seizures in sensitive individuals.
+- Take frequent breaks from games and look away from the screen every once in a while.
+Do not close and open eyes while looking at the screen.
+Blinking may facilitate seizures in sensitive individuals.

-- Cover one eye while playing, alternating which eye is covered at regular intervals.
+- Cover one eye while playing.
+Alternate which eye is covered at regular intervals.

 - Turn the game off if strange or unusual feelings or body jerks develop.